eliasu/stegreif_25/content/collections/programme/en/bechange-workshops.md

         content:
           -
             type: text
-            text: 'The multi-layered musical, visual and social experiences from the #bechange programmes and the #bechange workshops culminate in the '
+            text: 'The multi-layered musical, visual and social experiences from the bechange programmes and the bechange workshops culminate in the '
           -
             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'symphony of change'